imoghul/DTA-calculator/README.md

 ##### Avoid and Limit

 These are used in defining which values to avoid and limit to.
 Avoid meaning it will not include them, and Limit meaning it will only include them.
-Each of these are a dictionary of their own and will contain elements with the key being the header of the row and the data pertaining to that key being a list.
-In the list, exact values are not necessary, rather they only must be part the data.
-For example, TSX is part of Model ID TSX505GA and TSX505SA, therefore both of these Model ID's will count under TSX.
-In the sample configuration.
-Only passing devices that contain TR156 or VL212 in the serial number and don't contain TSX, or PF in the Model ID will count.
-Essentially, this is all non TSX and PF models with passing results and TR156 or VL212 in the serial number.
+Each of these are a list of dictionaries of their own.
+Each dictionary in these lists will contain data with the key being the header of the row and the data pertaining to that key being a list.
+Each key will have a list of text enclosed by quotation marks.
+These lists define all of the contents that must be in the key pertaining to the list.
+The dictionaries in each define a certain type of device to limit or avoid.
+Only one of these dictionaries must be fulfilled in order to be avoided or limited.
+In the above sample

 ##### Dates